-There is evidence that sporting activities/events have been used as an opportunity to take inappropriate photographs or film footage of young people.
+There is evidence that sporting activities/events have been used as an opportunity to take inappropriate photographs or film footage of children/young people.
 Therefore, the following guidelines will be followed by all Buzzers Academies staff:

-- If professional photographers are commissioned or the press is invited to a sporting activity or event, it is important to ensure they are clear about expectations of them in relation to the welfare of the young people. - The photographer/camera person must have bona fide identification and be able to produce it on request. - Participants and parents/guardians must be informed that a photographer/camera person will attend an event and ensure that they give written consent to both the taking and publication of any subsequent films or photographs. - Buzzers Academies will not allow unsupervised access to participants or one-to-one photo sessions at any of their events or activities. - Buzzers Academies will not approve/allow photography outside of the scheduled event operating times.
+- If professional photographers are commissioned or the press is invited to a sporting activity/event, or school club, or holiday camp, it is important to ensure they are clear about expectations of them in relation to the welfare of the children/young people. - The photographer/camera person must have bona fide identification and be able to produce it on request. - Participants and parents/carers/guardians must be informed that a photographer/camera person will attend a Buzzers Academies sporting activity/event, or school club, or holiday camp, and ensure that they give written consent to both the taking and publication of any subsequent films or photographs. - Buzzers Academies will not allow unsupervised access to children/young people or one-toone photo sessions, at any of their sporting activities/events, or school clubs, or holiday camps. - Buzzers Academies will not approve/allow photography outside of the scheduled activity/event, Club or Camp operating times.